 This coming Saturday I will be defending my master’s portfolio and I wanted to share some of my hard work with others who won’t attend my defense.
 We often spend so much time creating artifacts of our learning, whether it be a document, video, song, web page, etc., to only have it viewed by a relatively small number of people.
 I wanted to do something different and share my work with as many people as possible, because I’ve worked hard over the last three years and have grown tremendously as an educator during that time.
 So, every day this week I will post about my experiences and share my reflections, with the hope that some conversation can be created about what I’ve done over the last three years and keep our learning going well past my defense.
-Today I’m going to talk about the Technology Applications performance indicator, which is a fancy way to say show us how creative you can be with technology you can be in the classroom.
+I thought it would help to discuss the overall process and the platform I chose to use to represent my learning.

 The process is relatively straightforward.
 There are five standards (I call them performance indicators) that each student is required to represent in an artifact followed by a reflection about that artifact.
 We could use the same artifact for multiple performance indicators or they could be all different.
 The key for this portfolio, and really for all portfolios, is to show your best work.
 As time has gone on and I have learned more about education it isn’t a surprise that improvements needed to be done to many of my artifacts so that was the next step after deciding which artifacts I would use.
 Next came the reflection portion of the portfolio, which by-and-large was the most time consuming portion of the portfolio, which isn’t a bad thing because reflecting is a great learning experience.
 As I’m writing this blog series, I’m preparing to enter the final stage, which is presentation and defense of the portfolio.
 Next is where the fun part comes in, talking about what I did and why!